Van-Nostrand/pomodoro-timer/README.md

 # Pomodoro Timer App
-I struggle with ADHD and know the value of a good Pomodoro timer system, so I thought I'd try making one before I invariably get sucked back into cleaning for the thousandth time.
+I struggle with ADHD and know the value of a good Pomodoro timer system, so I thought I'd try making one before I invariably get distracted for the thousandth time.
 This app will start off browser based but eventually I'd like to port it to electron.

 ### TODO
 * Clean up my current timer, it's too messy